Hamiltonian path and Hamiltonian cycle are solvable in polynomial time in graphs of bounded independence number: Abstract

 \section{Abstract}

 A Hamiltonian path (a Hamiltonian cycle) in a graph is a path (a cycle, respectively) that traverses all of its vertices.
-The problems of deciding their existence in an input graph are well-known to be NP-complete, in fact, they belong to the first problems shown to be computationally hard when the theory of NP-completeness was being developed.
+The problems of deciding their existence in an input graph are well-known to be NP-complete.
+In fact, they belong to the first problems shown to be computationally hard when the theory of NP-completeness was being developed.
 A lot of research has been devoted to the complexity of Hamiltonian path and Hamiltonian cycle problems for special graph classes, yet only a handful of positive results are known.
-The complexities of both of these problems have been open even for $4K_1$-free graphs, i.e., graphs of independence number at most $3$.
-We answer this question in the general setting of graphs of bounded independence number.
+The complexities of both of these problems have been open for graphs of independence number at most $3$.
+We answer this question in the general setting of graphs of bounded independence number by showing that both these problems are in the class XP when parameterized by the independence number of the input graph.

 We also consider a newly introduced problem called \emph{Hamiltonian-$\ell$-Linkage} which is related to the notions of a path cover and of a linkage in a graph.
-This problem asks if given $\ell$ pairs of vertices in an input graph can be connected by disjoint paths that altogether traverse all vertices of the graph.
+This problem asks if $\ell$ given pairs of vertices in an input graph can be connected by disjoint paths that together traverse all vertices of the graph.
 For $\ell=1$, Hamiltonian-1-Linkage asks for existence of a Hamiltonian path connecting a given pair of vertices.
-Our main result reads that for every pair of integers $k$ and $\ell$, the Hamiltonian-$\ell$-Linkage problem is polynomial time solvable for graphs of independence number not exceeding $k$.
-We further complement this general polynomial time algorithm by a structural description of obstacles to Hamiltonicity in graphs of independence number at most $k$ for small values of $k$.
+Our main result reads that for every pair of integers $k$ and $\ell$, the Hamiltonian-$\ell$-Linkage problem is polynomial time solvable for graphs of independence number at most $k$.

+As an application of our result, we provide a complete characterization of the computational complexity of the $L(2,1)$-labelling problem on $H$-free graphs, and of the related $L'(2,1)$-labelling problem on $H$-free graphs for triangle-free parameter graphs $H$.